2lindell/advent/docs/source.txt

 	move worn-out batteries to location;
 	now power remaining of the lantern is 2500.

-[O20]A small bottle is a container in Inside_Building.
+[O20]A small bottle is a transparent container in Inside_Building.
 Understand "jar/flask" as the bottle.
 Rule for writing a paragraph about the bottle:
 	if the bottle encloses water: